ilkome/finapp/README.md

 ```

 ## Stay In Touch 🤪
 I would like to speak with you about Finapp.
-I'm interesting to work in modern projects.
+I'm interested in working on awesome projects.
 - [Telegram](https://t.me/ilkome)
 - [VK](https://www.vk.com/ilkome)
 - [Facebook](https://www.facebook.com/ilkome)